invictus-ir/Invictus-AWS/README.md

 Note: This requires the AWS Access Key ID for the account you use to run the script.

+The user running the script must have these 2 policies in order to have the necessary permissions :
+* The AWS managed - job function policy `ReadOnlyAccess`
+* The policy that you can find in `source/files/policy.json`

 ## How it works

 The tool is divided into 4 different steps :